-One hundred years ago, a boy-child was born in Mississippi – a dirt-poor, African-American who would grow up, learn to sing and play the blues, and eventually achieve worldwide renown.
+More than 100 years ago, a child was born in Mississippi – a dirt-poor, African-American who would grow up, learn to sing and play the blues, and eventually achieve worldwide renown.
 In the decades after his death, he has become known as the King of the Delta Blues Singers, his music expanding in influence to the point that rock stars of the greatest magnitude – the Rolling Stones, Bob Dylan, Eric Clapton, the Allman Brothers – all sing his praise and have recorded his songs.

 Never had the hardships of the world been transformed into such a poetic height; never had the blues plumbed such an emotional depth.
 Johnson took the intense loneliness, terrors and tortuous lifestyle that came with being an African-American in the South during the Great Depression, and transformed that specific and very personal experience into music of universal relevance and global reach.
 “You want to know how good the blues can get?”
 Keith Richards once asked, answering his own question: “Well, this is it.”
 Eric Clapton put it more plainly: “I have never found anything more deeply soulful than Robert Johnson.”